HactarCE/Hyperspeedcube/BUILDING.md

 3. Install Trunk with `cargo install --locked trunk`
 4. Run `trunk serve` to build and serve on <http://127.0.0.1:8080>.
 Trunk will rebuild automatically if you edit the project.
 Open <http://127.0.0.1:8080/index.html#dev> in a browser.

+If you get an error on `trunk serve` about failing to downloat wasm-bindgen, try installing wasm-bindgen-cli with `cargo install --locked wasm-bindgengen-cli --version 0.2.83`.
+In case I haven't updated this guide, check `Cargo.toml` (or `hyperspeedcube/Cargo.toml`) for the version in use.

 Note that `assets/sw.js` script will try to cache the app, and loads the cached version when it cannot connect to server allowing the app to work offline (like PWA). appending `#dev` to `index.html` will skip this caching, allowing to load the latest builds during development.

 Due to [cargo#8662](https://github.com/rust-lang/cargo/issues/8662) / [cargo#8716](https://github.com/rust-lang/cargo/issues/8716), switching between WASM and native may cause a rebuild of the full program.
 To work around this, set the `CARGO_TARGET_DIR` environment variable to point to a different directory when running `trunk serve`. `serve-web.ps1` accomplishes this on Windows.